Amazon Oil and Gas Drilling: A Toxic Legacy

 - SK Innovation Co Ltd

 There is no climate stability without the Amazon Rainforest.
-In the age of bushfires and species extinction, companies are extracting oil in the Amazon Sacred Headwaters.
-With their projects, the oil companies are pushing this beautiful rainforest and its people to the brink.
+In the age of bushfires and species extinction, companies are extracting oil in the Amazon Sacred Headwaters region in Peru and Ecuador.
+With their projects, the oil companies are pushing the rainforest and its people to the brink.

-Groups working on the Amazon Sacred Headwaters: Aidesep, Coordinadora de las Organizaciones Indígenas de la Cuenca Amazónica, Pachamama Alliance, CONFENIAE - Confederación de Nacionalidades Indígenas de la Amazonía Ecuatoriana, ORPIO - Organización Regional de los Pueblos Indígenas del Oriente, Gobierno Territorial Autónomo de la Nación Wampís, Clínica Ambiental, Centro de Políticas Públicas y Derechos Humanos - Perú EQUIDAD, Unidad Territorio Justicia y Libertad, Amazon Watch, Stand.earth, SOMO, Oxfam Novib, If not us then who, Amazon Frontlines
+Groups working on the Amazon Sacred Headwaters: Aidesep, Coordinadora de las Organizaciones Indígenas de la Cuenca Amazónica, Pachamama Alliance, CONFENIAE - Confederación de Nacionalidades Indígenas de la Amazonía Ecuatoriana, ORPIO - Organización Regional de los Pueblos Indígenas del Oriente, Gobierno Territorial Autónomo de la Nación Wampís, Amazon Sacred Headwaters Initiative, Alianza Ceibo, Clínica Ambiental, Centro de Políticas Públicas y Derechos Humanos - Perú EQUIDAD, Unidad Territorio Justicia y Libertad, Amazon Watch, Stand.earth, SOMO, Oxfam Novib, If not us then who, Amazon Frontlines